Freiburg im Breisgau: Art and museums

 The association Kunst in Freiburg is an association of galleries and exhibition spaces in Freiburg.
 They organize joint exhibition projects such as the annual art night nocturne.

 The Biennial for Freiburg, which is organized by the association Perspektiven für Kunst in Freiburg e.V., has been taking place since 2021.

 Founded in 1827, the Kunstverein Freiburg is one of the oldest in Germany.
 In the building of the former Marienbad, the Kunstverein presents current trends and, above all, young positions in contemporary art at an international level.

-The Augustiner Museum presents its renowned collection of art from the Middle Ages to the Baroque as well as 19th century paintings.
-The former monastery church has been transformed into an impressive, modern museum building that makes a visit to the museum a real experience.
+The Augustiner Museum presents its collection of art from the Middle Ages to the Baroque as well as 19th century paintings.

-The Museum of Contemporary Art is a forum for important social debates, equally committed to art and the public.
-Changing exhibitions reflect elementary themes of our time.
-From the rich collection of 20th and 21st century works, a selection of classical modernism is always on display.
+The Museum of Contemporary Art is a forum for social debates, commonly discussing art and the public.
+Exhibitions reflect elementary themes of our time.
+From the collection of 20th and 21st century works, a selection of classical modernism is displayed.

 Colombischlössle Archaeological Museum: The neo-Gothic palace houses precious finds from the Stone Age to the early Middle Ages.
 The Alamanni treasure chamber displays jewelry and magnificent weapons from Alamanni graves.

-Museum of Nature and Man: With its collections on natural history and ethnology, the museum is dedicated to the diversity and uniqueness of natural and cultural environments.
-It is an entertaining and educational place for the whole family.
+The Museum of Nature and Man holds collections in natural history and ethnology, focusing on natural ecosystems and human cultures.
+The museum offers educational exhibits and programs for visitors.

 Museum of City History: Treasures from 900 years of the city's history can be seen in the late baroque house of the artist Johann Christian Wentzinger.

 Documentation Center for National Socialism Freiburg: Built in 1936, the former public transport office on Rotteckring will be home to the National Socialist Documentation Center by 2025, providing information about the National Socialist era in Freiburg.